One Day Trip to Florence from Rome | The Ultimate Guide

 Palazzo Vecchio is a late 13th-century palace built as a residence and workplace of the officials of the republic.
 In the 16th century, with Cosimo I de Medici’s orders, it became a Ducal Palace, the building we see today, and the residence of the Medici family.
 When the Medici family later moved to the Pitti Palace, they changed the Ducal palace’s name to Palazzo Vecchio, “Old Palace”.

-The Loggia dei Lanzi, on the other hand, is an open-air-museum that houses replicas of world-renowned sculptures including “Perseus with the Head of Medusa”.
-This museum is free of entrance and sits right in front of the Palazzo Vecchio.
+The Loggia dei Lanzi, on the other hand, is an open-air museum that houses replicas of world-renowned sculptures, including “Perseus with the Head of Medusa”.
+This museum is free and sits right in front of the Palazzo Vecchio.

 Pitti Palace & Boboli Gardens